nvk681/Gumo/README.md

 # Gumo

+"Gumo" (蜘蛛) is Japanese for "spider".

 ## Overview

-A web-crawler and scraper that extracts data from a family of nested dynamic webpages with added enhancements to assist in knowledge mining applications.
+A web-crawler (get it?) and scraper that extracts data from a family of nested dynamic webpages with added enhancements to assist in knowledge mining applications.
 Written in NodeJS.

 ## Table of Contents